rragundez/PyData/using a Docker container.md

 ## Build the Docker image

+Browse to the root of the said local Git repository.

 `docker build --pull -t facerec .`

 Here, `facerec` is a tag for this docker image.
 Feel free to use whatever youn like.